![]() |

 Seahorses surround the columns below the putti feet.

-It is thought that Belfast city Council, in its infinite wisdom, felt that the erection of these civic lampposts was impractical, given the the office of Lord Mayor is usually rotated annually by several parties.
+It is thought that Belfast city Council felt that the erection of these civic lampposts outside the homes of Lord Mayors was impractical, given that the office of Lord Mayor is usually rotated annually by several parties.

 Sir Reg Empey (now the Lord Empey), Lord Mayor, 1989-90, and 1993-4, had the lampposts outside his home.